mortrye/ufo-guide/medium-posts/UFOreportsucked.md

 But no. Just the same thing as before: some stuff, we just don't know.
 I would have been more satisfied if they had found it was _all_ just deflating balloons.

 No, that's not true.
 The [New Yorker came to the rescue](https://www.newyorker.com/news/daily-comment/the-unexplained-phenomena-of-the-ufo-report) and pointed out that there are _still very weird things out there_, and the government report, in a small way, just reinforced that.
 There's hope for exciting disclosures yet.
+* The New Yorker points out that the government is convinced there are sightings that are not foriegn tech.

 I think the thing about the report that really let me down is the _way_ it came out: late on a Friday, in the middle of summer, with as little fanfare as they could manage.
 And the report itself couches the nearly unbelievable in as mundane terms as possible.
 If you are a believer that the government is and has been covering up aliens on Earth for decades, then this just fits their modus operandi: the government is continuing to cover it up.
 But for a brief moment, I had the sense that there _could_ be a "disclosure timeline" in the works.
 That somewhere deep in the bowels of a pentagon server is a Powerpoint with a graphic showing:
 * 2017: Release questionable footage of ufos